malteos/finetune-evaluation-harness/README.md

 Please go to Github Actions sections of this repository and start the build named "Evaluate", this would check if the coverage on existing code is more than 80%.
 The build status is also visible on the main repo page.

+## Guidelines On Running Tasks
+- In some instances for specific tasks, please make sure to specify the exact dataset config depending on your needs
+- If text sequence processing fails for some classification, please try with setting --use_fast_tokenizer as False